Ideal Body Weight Calculator

-Knowing your ideal body weight is a good first step to take before you start flexible dieting.
+Knowing your ideal body weight is a good first step to take before you start macro counting or flexible dieting.
 This helps you to have realistic expectations and to establish a healthy goal weight.

 Understanding your optimal weight can help you with the following aspects of dieting: